 In addition, Liz is active in the firm's Pro Bono practice.
-She has written amicus briefs on behalf of the American Civil Liberties Union, served as trial counsel in a contested adoption proceeding, and recently secured significant reforms to the District's language access programs on behalf of a class of residents.
+She has represented clients in post-conviction proceedings, helped domestic violence survivors obtain civil protection orders, served as trial counsel in a contested adoption proceeding, and recently secured significant reforms to the District's language access programs on behalf of a class of residents.

 Before rejoining Hogan Lovells, Liz served as a law clerk to the Honorable Alan C. Kay at the U.S. District Court for the District of Hawaii.
 While in law school, Liz was the Senior Notes Editor of The George Washington Law Review a Presidential Merit Scholar, and a member of the moot court and mock trial skills boards.
 In addition, she served as a teaching assistant for Civil Procedure and student-taught two sections of first-year Legal Research and Writing.
 Before law school, Liz worked as a paralegal.

 Advise a pharmaceutical company challenging state restrictions on its federally approved drug; drafted successful motions for preliminary injunctive relief.